Target Audience: New Analysts

 levels of the independent variables.
 In other words, there should be no

-systematic patterns in the residuals' variability as the independent variables'
+systematic patterns in the variability of the residuals as the independent variables'

 values change.